 This could also be considered an 'overhaul' mod of sorts given the extensive work done with the AI, but it's not meant to necessarily give the player an alternative scenario or a more immersive experience.
 Expert AI puts in a lot of behind the scenes work to make the AI a more challenging opponent for the players, specifically with the 1936 start with Historical Focus mode turned on.
 It's not able to address everything, but it touches a wide range of AI behaviours & decision making systems so that computer opponents fight smarter & harder.
 It's also not recommended you use this mod while playing minor nations.

-This mod is compatible with version 1.6.2 & Man the Guns.
+This mod is compatible with version 1.8.1 and all DLCs.

 The amusingly accurate name delivers on its promise.
 Cities are now expanded into several provinces ramping up the siege drama of urban warfare.
 Single points and single army combat is expanded into a truly epic battlefield that does away with another layer of abstraction.
 A small change, but an incredibly rewarding one when such battles as Stalingrad and Moscow are finally more representative of their real history counterparts.

-This mod is compatible with Version 1.6.2 & Man the Guns.
+We think this mod is compatible with Version 1.8.1.

-This mod is compatible with Version 1.6.x & Man the Guns.
+This mod is compatible with Version 1.8 & all DLCs.

 Warfare never looked so good.
 Add some granularity to the epic warfare with these mods that truly highlight the hellish landscape of the most devastating war in history.